KaydunovDenis/Pet-project-1/README.md

 your web application.

 ### Add XSUAA authorisation service:
-> cf create-service xsuaa application javauaa -c xs-security.json
+> cf create-service xsuaa application xsuaa-service -c xs-security.json
+> cf unbind-service 'application' xsuaa-service
+> cf delete-service 'xsuaa-service'

+Where:
+- 'xsuaa-service' is name of xsuaa service in SAP BTP
+- 'application' is an application name

 ### Build project:
 1. In 'web' run commands which will create package.json and add approuter service: